David Attenborough's Rise of Animals: Triumph of the Vertebrates: Part 1: From the Seas to the Skies

 David Attenborough embarks on an epic 500-million-year journey to unravel the incredible rise of vertebrates.
 The evolution of animals with backbones is one of the greatest stories in natural history.
 To tell this story, David presents explosive new fossil evidence from China, a region he has long dreamt of exploring and the frontier of modern paleontological research.

 This episode goes through how the vertebrates evolved and came onto land.
 It details the origins of the vertebrates, which lie in the primitive fish that once swam in ancient seas.
 Remarkable advances allowed them to make the radical move onto land, and then take to the skies with the advent of flight.
-Brand new discoveries of fossils - ancient and living - combined with stunning CGI enable David to chart their unexpected journey out of the water to populate all corners of the globe.
+Brand new discoveries of fossils - ancient and living - combined with realistic CGI modelling for bodies and skeletons enable David to chart their unexpected journey out of the water to populate all corners of the globe.